 - Not have debt in collections - when significant payments have been missed on a loan and the company owed sends the debt to a collection agency.

-- Minimum $2,000 in chequing and/or savings accounts to demonstrate strong savings behaviour.
+- Minimum $2,000 in chequing, savings or RRSP accounts to demonstrate strong savings behaviour.

 - Consumer Proposal must be in final year.
 Considered on case-by-case basis.